-In certain situations, members of Navitus MedicareRx may be eligible to end their membership at other times of the year.
+In certain situations, members of Navitus MedicareRx (PDP) may be eligible to end their membership at other times of the year.
 This is known as a Special Enrollment Period.

 - You may be eligible to end your membership during a Special Enrollment Period if any of the following situations apply to you.
-These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - o If you have moved out of your plan's service area of all U.S. states, and Puerto Rico. - o If you have Medicaid. - o If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - o If we violate our contract with you. - o If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
-PACE is not available in all states. - o Note: If you're in a drug management program, you may not be able to change plans.
+These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov): - o If you have moved out of your plan's service area. - o If you have Medicaid. - o If you are eligible for "Extra Help" with paying for your Medicare prescriptions. - o If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE).
+PACE is not available in all states.
+If you would like to know if PACE is available in your state, please contact Customer Care. - o Note: If you're in a drug management program, you may not be able to change plans.
 Chapter 3, Section 10 tells you more about drug management programs. - The enrollment time periods vary depending on your situation. - To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY/TDD users call 1-
+TTY users call 1-877-486-2048.

-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
 You can choose: